 Interest is credited once per year.

 Account charges do not exceed the account charges for any corresponding Index Accounts within the policy in any policy year.
 If Index Accounts with different levels of account charges are offered with the illustrated policy, more than one Benchmark Index Account may be used in determining the maximum illustrated crediting rates for the policy’s Index Accounts, subject to the requirements of 5.D.
 However, for each Index Account within the policy, only one Benchmark Index Account shall apply.
 Any rate calculated in 4 (B) shall not apply for an Index Account if the account charges for the applicable Benchmark Index Account exceed the account charges for that Index Account in any policy year.
-Account charges include all charges applicable to an Index Account, whether deducted from policy values or from premiums or other amounts transferred into such Index Account.
+Account charges include all charges applicable to an Index Account, whether deducted from policy values or from premiums or other amounts transferred into such Index Account. {concern that enhancements with charges could be interpreted as a benchmark?}

 Additional amounts credited are not less than the additional amounts credited for any corresponding Index Accounts within the policy in any policy year.
 Any rate calculated in 4 (B) shall not apply for an Index Account if the additional amounts credited for the applicable Benchmark Index Account are less than the additional amounts credited for that Index Account in any policy year.
 Additional amounts include all credits that increase policy values, including but not limited to experience refunds or bonuses.